comprna/SUPPA/README.md

 ### **Output files** ###

-SUPPA cluterEvents operation generates a *clustvec* file per each pair of dpsi and psivec files.
+SUPPA clusterEvents operation generates a *clustvec* file per each pair of dpsi and psivec files.

 **clustvec**